pothi/wp-in-a-box/README.md

 ## Security Considerations

-- only ports 80, 443, and port for SSH are open
+- only ports 80, 443, and port for SSH are open.
-- no phoning home
+- no phoning home.
-- no external dependencies (such as third-party repositories, unless there is a strong reason to use it)
+- no external dependencies (such as third-party repositories, unless there is a strong reason to use it).
-- automatic security updates (with an option to update everything)
+- automatic security updates (with an option to update everything).
-- disable password authentication for root
+- disable password authentication for root.
-- Nginx (possibly with Naxsi WAF when h2 issue is resolved)
+- Nginx (possibly with Naxsi WAF when h2 issue is resolved).
-- umask 027 or 077
+- umask 027 or 077.
-- ACL integration
+- ACL integration.
-- weekly logwatch (if email is supplied)
+- weekly logwatch (if email is supplied).
+- isolated user for PhpMyAdmin.

 ## Implementation Details

 - Agentless.
-- Idempotent
+- Idempotent.
 - Random username (like GoDaddy generates).
 - Automatic restart of MySQL (and Varnish) upon failure.
 - Automatic backup of site (files and DB) to AWS S3 or to GCP.